 Nazca draws its identity from the eponymous culture (100 BC - 800 AD), renowned for:

-Giant geoglyphs created between 500 BC and 500 AD, visible from the air.
+Giant geoglyphs traced between 500 BC and 500 AD, visible from the air.

-📍 Want to know everything before visiting the Nasca Lines?
+📚 Want to know everything before flying over the Nazca Lines?

-Nazca fascinates with its archaeological mysteries and timeless desert landscape.
-Between flights over the ancient lines, exploration of burial sites, and dune adventures, the region offers a journey through time.
+Nazca fascinates with its millennial archaeological mysteries and its unchanging desert landscape.
+Between flying over mysterious lines, exploring pre-Columbian funeral sites and adventures in the immense dunes, the region offers a timeless journey that leaves a lasting impression.